The Bernheim Petition

 Submission of the Bernheim Petition to the League of Nations

-The associated image shows the last page of The Bernheim Petition, with Bernheim’s signature.
+The associated image shows the last page of the Bernheim Petition, with Bernheim’s signature.

 Image attribution-NonCommercial-NoDerivs 3.0 IGO (CC BY-NC-ND 3.0 IGO) External link to the petition.
 United Nations Archives at Geneva.